 Plastic is amazing.
 Lightweight, strong, versatile and inexpensive.
 Capable of safely containing and preserving all kinds of products as they journey from the factory to your home.
 Remarkable really.

 Didn’t expect that from someone dedicated to sustainability?
 Well, this is a frank conversation about real choices for real change.

-Plastic’s utility is the very reason for the ubiquity of plastic pollution in our environment today.
+Plastic’s utility is the very reason for the ubiquity of plastic waste.
 Most everyone uses it because plastic is often the “best” choice.
 We’ve become addicted to its benefits.

 But now we’re experiencing the reckoning of unintended consequences.
-Too much plastic, being used too few times, ending up in landfills, or worse, fouling the ocean and other wildlife habitats.
+Too much plastic, being used too few times, ending up in landfills.

 At Colgate-Palmolive, we’re committed to help change that.
 Our ambition?
-Eliminate plastic waste.
+Reduce plastic waste.

-In our 2025 Sustainability Strategy, we’ve pledged to design and deliver circular and alternative solutions for all Colgate products, aimed at zero plastic waste to the environment.
+In our 2025 Sustainability & Social Impact Strategy, we’ve pledged to design and deliver circular and alternative solutions for all Colgate products, aimed at zero plastic waste to the environment.

-We’re taking a comprehensive approach to reach this aggressive goal.
-By 2025, we will:
+We’re taking a comprehensive approach to reach this ambitious goal.
+By 2025, we will strive to: